arielherself/espresso/README.md

 ----------

-## What lies ahead in Ukraine

-In the past week Russia launched a further barrage of rockets on Ukrainian infrastructure, as it seeks to disable the country’s power grid amid freezing winter temperatures.
-More will surely follow.
-But the strikes could also precede Russian moves on the battlefield.
-Ukraine’s top generals believe Russia is preparing [another big offensive](https://te.arielherself.xyz/ukraines-fateful-winter), possibly to begin as soon as January, that could come anywhere in the country.
-The question facing them is whether to launch a pre-emptive strike or wait to counter-attack.

-Ukraine insists that the only way to conclude the war is a complete Russian retreat, from land seized this year and from territory it has occupied since 2014, including Crimea.
-But in private officials admit to other possible outcomes, with Ukrainian military advances leading to diplomacy.
-A European official says that ideally Vladimir Putin, Russia’s president, would be persuaded that the war is unwinnable, and that prolonging it would risk even his pre-war holdings—Crimea and one-third of the eastern Donbas region—forcing him into talks.
-Yet compromise over Crimea in particular will be hard to swallow for an increasingly optimistic Ukraine.

 ## Sudan’s fitful democratic transition

 Monday marks the fourth anniversary of the outbreak of protests that eventually toppled Omar al-Bashir, a genocidal dictator who ruled Sudan for three decades.
 The country’s indefatigable democracy activists will again take to the streets in a show of commemoration and defiance.
 After the revolution, the army accepted a power-sharing deal with civilians; three years later, as elections loomed, the generals [staged a coup](https://te.arielherself.xyz/middle-east-and-africa/sudans-democratic-transition-is-upended-by-a-second-coup-in-two-years/21805857).
 Protesters have been on the streets [every week since](https://te.arielherself.xyz/middle-east-and-africa/2022/04/09/sudan-faces-collapse-three-years-after-the-fall-of-its-dictator).